Financial Police (Austria)

 The Financial Police (Finanzpolizei) are an Austrian civilian police force under the authority of the Austrian Ministry of Finance.
 It was founded in 2013 after the Zollwache (Customs guard) was dissolved in 2005.

 History

 In October 1830 the predecessor organization was founded.
 During its existence the organization had different denominations like Gränzwache (Border guard), Finanzwache (Financial Guard) and until its liquidation in May 2004, Zollwache (Customs guard).
 The Italian Guardia di Finanza has its roots in the Austrian Finanzwache.
 The liquidation was conducted, due to the fact, that all neighbour states became members of the European Union or part of the European Economic Area and the Schengen Area.

 On 1 July 2013 the Financial Police was founded as a uniformed law enforcement organisation to fight tax fraud, social fraud, illegal gambling, violation of both labour rights and employment regulations.
 Unlike the predecessor organization of the customs guards, the financial police are unarmed.

+Organization

+Since January 1, 2021, the Financial Police has been a division of the Office for Fraud Prevention in the Ministry of Finance and has teams at every branch of the Austrian tax office.
+The Data, Information, and Processing Center (DIAC) of the Ministry is also integrated into the Financial Police.
+The DIAC is responsible for database research and analysis, providing information to tax authorities, and serves as a single point of contact for other agencies.